sebvu/jester-css-framework/README.md

 - Classes prefaced by `_`, example, `._foo`, expect a context size.
 - Classes prefaced by `--`, example, `.--bar`, are utility classes, which does not exist in BEM.
 They are used in any part of the code base.

+I call this a framework, but if anything it's a **methodology** css class that happens to have helper classes.
+This is fully meant to be edited, and used to your discretion.
+Heck, it's barely a framework lol.

 ## What is a Context?